dcgo15/Potato-the-project/README.md

 # Object Types:
 These are the objects that you will need to know to call and see the price of a certain desired product.

-- coffee
+- cafe - coffee
-- Petroleum
+- petroleo - Petroleum
-- tr - wheat
+- tri - wheat
 - alg - cotton
-- sugar
+- açu - sugar
-- rice
+- arro - rice
 - eth - Ethanol
 - fei - beans
-- ng - Natural Gas
+- nat - Natural Gas
-- lumber - wood
+- mad - wood
-- rubb - rubber
+- bor - rubber
-- Corn - Corn
+- mil - Corn

 # Encoding:
 Once downloaded, you must import the module: thepotato .